About Us

 Deanna Novak is a nature-based early childhood education specialist.
 She leads many of our childrens’ programs as well as our 10-week Nature Buddies Toddler Program in conjuction with the Town of Lewisboro.

-Fran Parker is a lawyer, specializing in contract law who has lived in and raised her family in Lewisboro for almost 30 years.
+Fran Parker is a lawyer, specializing in contract law, who has lived and raised her family in Lewisboro.

 Make a donation.